 “Rest, or lie low?”

-“You were lucky to escape, Mrs Anders.
-I’ve known Daniel and his brother since we were kids.
+“You were lucky to escape, Mrs Acosta.
+I’ve known Loko and his brother since we were kids.
 Violence against women is a family trait.
-He was married to my sister for nigh on twelve months.
-With my help Andrea escaped, but the scars ― both mental and physical ― haven’t healed.”
+He was married to my sister for nigh on six months.
+With my help, Andressa escaped.
+The scars―mental and physical―haven’t healed.”

 I have memories of time spent playing in the attics of a large house; four stories with servant’s quarters on the top floor.
 I was wearing a white mid-calf length dress, frilly and old-fashioned; pretty ballet pumps made from soft leather, and stockings trimmed with fine hand-made lace.
 Black hair, styled in ringlets, cascaded down my back.
 Trunks of clothing and furniture were stored in the attic rooms where I was allowed to play.
 I raced through these rooms accompanied by another child.